 This process may take several months to complete.

-There is a wide range of traffic calming structures that can become part of the plan.
+There are several traffic calming structures that can become part of the plan.
 These include:

 Entry statement: A main road intersecting with a minor road, there is paving at the entry to the minor road with a road divider and traffic void area.
 There is roadside tree planting on the side of the road.